Safety & Security Resources

 Emergency Call Boxes

 UTPD maintains more than 120 outdoor emergency phones all across campus.
-Pushing the call button on these phones connects directly with the UTPD, automatically pinpointing the caller's location.
+Pushing the call button on these phones connects directly to UTPD, automatically pinpointing the caller's location.

-Environmental Health and Safety promotes the safe operation of research labs and other facilities on campus for the protection of faculty, staff and students.
+Environmental Health & Safety promotes the safe operation of research labs and other facilities on campus for the protection of students, faculty and staff.

 Fire Prevention Services